The 10 Cheapest Places to Live in Arizona

 9. Chandler

-Chandler's 85226 zip code sneaks into the top ten of Arizona's most affordable places to live.
+Chandler's 85226 zip code is one of Arizona's most affordable towns, sneaking into the top ten of our rankings.

 🔎 Key data about Chandler